Harold Godwinson: Burial

 Another source states that Harold's widow, Edith the Fair, (Note: also known as Edyth Swannesha (Edith Swanneck)) was called to identify the body, which she did by some private mark known only to her.
 Harold's strong association with Bosham, his birthplace, and the discovery in 1954 of an Anglo-Saxon coffin in the church there, has led some to suggest it as the place of King Harold's burial.
 A request to exhume a grave in Bosham Church was refused by the Diocese of Chichester in December 2003, the Chancellor having ruled that the chances of establishing the identity of the body as Harold's were too slim to justify disturbing a burial place.
 The exhumation in 1954 had revealed the remains of a man in a coffin. "[It] was made of Horsham stone, magnificently finished, and contained the thigh and pelvic bones of a powerfully built man of about 5ft 6in (Note: 5.5 ft) in height, aged over 60 years (Note: Harold was thought to have been in his 40s at his death) and with traces of arthritis."
 It was suggested that the contents of the coffin had been opened at a much earlier date and vandalised, as the skull was missing and the remaining bones damaged in a way that was inconsistent with decomposition post mortem.
-The description of the remains is not unlike the fate of the king, recorded in the Carmen de Hastingae Proeliormen, that says Harold was buried by the sea.
+The description of the remains is not unlike the fate of the king, recorded in the Carmen de Hastingae Proelio, that says Harold was buried by the sea.
 The location of the grave, at Bosham Church, is also consistent with William of Poitiers' description as it is only a small distance from Chichester Harbour and in sight of the English Channel.
 There were legends of Harold's body being given a proper funeral years later in Waltham Abbey Church in Essex, which he had refounded in 1060.